-This life for me is one in which I’m tying-up karmic loose ends, so I have the perspective of saying “NO, you can’t have a karmic relationship work”.
-Because I see the value and understand the need to resolve karmic issues, and will do what ever it takes to bring it to completion.
-Doesn’t mean that I’m not going to enjoy the ride, or that the love I express is not real.
-In my perspective unconditional love is so vast that it allows me space to support my partner [or family member, or friend, or... ] through her karmic issues, especially if that means working me out of her system, as she will with me.
+This life for me is one in which I’m tying-up karmic loose ends, and will do what ever it takes to bring it to completion.
+Doesn’t mean that I’m not going to enjoy the experience, or that the love I express is not real.
+In my perspective unconditional love is so vast that it allows me space to support my partner [or family member, or friend, or… ] through her karmic issues, especially if that means working me out of her system, as she will with me.
 All paths lead to God, and karma is the block that falls across that path.
 So the love I feel for her, is that deep spiritual love and need to help her overcome that block.
-I am focused on overcoming my karma, she is focused on overcoming her karma… my love for her supports her work, and her love for me supports my work… unconditionally.
-This is where I am along my personal development.
-Where are you?
+In the same sense I have this inner devotion for myself to overcome the karma that has been presented.

 A karmic relationship is where our unbalanced ego has gotten involved in our interactions with other people.
 When we learn what a dysfunctional ego looks like, we can begin to be more responsible with our emotional reactions, and step into the empowerment of ego-less relationships.

 So the gift of life is to connect to the God within you, that most precious gift that you are… above anything else.
-When we see and connect to this, you are now empowered with the light of truth.
+When we see and connect to this, we are now empowered with the light of truth.

 In the movie “the Holiday”, Iris played by Kate Winslet is in a so-called relationship with Jasper played by Rufus Sewell.
-This is a classic karmic relationship, and in its end shows one of the many wonderful ways to bring karma to its completion.
+This is a classic example of a karmic relationship, and in its end shows one of the many wonderful ways to bring karma to its completion.